rlingam/dotfiles/README.md

 You can now use the install script(untested but should work) located in ~/scripts/ you will have gitclone the directory somewewhere other than ~/ and extract the script and run it from there.

-You can clone the repository wherever you want, but to install, add the files to your ~/ (/home/$USER/).

 for a cleaner solution (but more work) see Method 2

 ### Method 2